-Spider veins are associated with “feeder veins” or larger underlying reticular veins.
+Spider veins are associated with “feeder veins,” which are larger, underlying reticular veins.
 Because of this, it’s imperative to identify and treat these underlying causative veins in order to prevent them from recurring in the same location.
 Clusters of spider veins, especially around the ankles, can be a symptom of a deeper venous problem, so a complete venous examination is recommended.

 Risks for Spider Veins

 - Heredity: The leading cause of spider veins, a family history of them will determine your predisposition to them.

 - Women are three times more likely than men to suffer from abnormal leg veins.

 - Pregnancy and Hormones

 - Standing or Sitting For Long Periods of Time